 3. Meet the one-armed lady, La Manquita, at Malaga Cathedral

 I don’t think I could tire of looking at Malaga cathedral.
 It’s grand, like many of its European counterparts, but it’s probably the lop-sided quirky oddity that really captured my heart.
 The cathedral was under construction from the 16th century for over 200 years.
 During that time, the project, unsurprisingly, ran out of funds.
 As a result, the cathedral tower is only completed on one side, leaving the other tower looking like it has been severed.
 This quirky construction feature has earned the cathedral the colloquial term La Manquita, meaning the one-armed lady.
 Very appropriate.
-If you’re not sure what to do in Malaga, start here.

 If possible, see the cathedral during the day but also when it is lit at night.
 You can climb up 200 streps to the roof but plan your time – the climb is by a guided tour only that happens every hour in the last few hours of the day.
 Best bet: swing by the cathedral and check the timings on the day you want to visit.
 There is a fee to enter the cathedral (more for the climb).
 I believe you can enter for free on Sunday afternoon when there is mass but do check.
-You can book a 2-hour guided tour of Malaga centre and the cathedral here.
+You can book a 2-hour guided tour of Malaga centre and cathedral.